IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 How to Upload Your Computational Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you :ref:`upload your files <dataset-file-upload>`, you can apply a "Workflow" tag to your workflow files, such as your Snakemake or R Notebooks files, so that you and others can find them more easily among your deposit’s other files.
+After you :ref:`upload your files <dataset-file-upload>`, you can apply a "Workflow" tag to your workflow files, such as your Snakemake or R Notebooks files, so that you and others can find them more easily among your deposit's other files.

 |cw-image3|